-Faculty can even take existing courses and incorporate diversity content.
-For example, LIT102: Stories that Matter in Film and Literature could cover films and books from authors of diverse populations and about diverse populations, so long as the diversity is directly addressed and analyzed with a focus on equity and inclusion.
+Faculty can even take existing courses and incorporate cultural studies content.
+For example, LIT102: Stories that Matter in Film and Literature could cover films and books from authors of diverse populations and about diverse populations, so long as the cultural dynamics are directly addressed and analyzed with a focus on belonging.
 Qualifying courses will be identified every term.

-In order to earn a minor in Diversity, Equity, and Inclusion Studies, students must successfully complete an upper division, LENSES, critical theory-based course that focuses on concepts and theories necessary to understand the cultural forces that construct our paradigms about diverse populations, the barriers those paradigms create, and how people negotiate them, for example, HUM303: Who Are You?
+In order to earn a minor in Cultural Studies, students must successfully complete an upper division, LENSES, critical theory-based course that focuses on concepts and theories necessary to understand the cultural forces that construct our paradigms about diverse populations, the barriers those paradigms create, and how people negotiate them, for example, HUM303: Who Are You?
 Examining Identity.
 Qualifying courses will be identified every term.